neviaseb03/WebAssignment2/README.md

-Here's a sample **README.md** file that you can use for your PHP blog application.
-It provides clear instructions on how to set up and run the application after cloning.

----

 # Simple Blog Application

 A simple blog application built with PHP that allows users to create and view posts.
 This application utilizes Tailwind CSS for styling and a JSON file for storing posts.